-3.2.1.
+3.2.2.
 Jobs fail to start

-To check the functionality of the Simufact Additive solver a step-by-step debugging should be done as indicated below.
+To check the functionality of the Simufact Additive solvers, a step-by-step debugging should be done as indicated below.

 - a.
-Login and get a shell access resp. a terminal window.
+Login the SERVER as the mentioned users and get a shell access resp. a terminal window.
 Create a temporary directory for testing. - b.
-Try to run an FE job manually, start with the minimum options and without parallelisation before increasing the complexity: - copy the files am_testjob from .../simufact/additive/4.1/sfMarc/tools/test into the temporary directory, change into that directory. - execute the solver start script like this:
+Try to run an FE job manually, start with the minimum options and without parallelisation before increasing the complexity: - copy the files am_testjob from .../simufact/additive/2022.1/sfMarc/tools/test into the temporary directory, change into that directory. - execute the solver start script like this:

 '''

-.../simufact/additive/4.1/sfMarc/tools/run marc -j am testjob -v n -b n
+.../simufact/additive/2022.1/sfMarc/tools/run_marc -j am_testjob -v n -b n -iam sim

 '''

 This will start the testjob in the foreground displaying the content of the log file in the shell.
-The testjob should finish after some minutes, but you can use Ctrl+C to abort the job at any time.
+The testjob should finish after some minutes, but you can use Ctrl+C to abort the job at any time (which you should not do before the first remeshing was done to check whether remeshing is working, too).
 If the job does not run, check the output for errors: License? ...